 You probably know that you should avoid caffeine and alcohol while trekking at high altitudes, so what does that leave for your beverage choices?

-Most tea houses have various fruit flavored powders that they mix with hot water.
+Most tea houses have various fruit-flavored powders that they mix with hot water.
 Hot lemon and hot orange were common, but hot mango was a rare treat.
-Hot water and sliced ginger is also usually an option, which is especially helpful if things aren’t quite right with your stomach.
+Hot water and sliced ginger are also usually an option, which is especially helpful if things aren’t quite right with your stomach.

 Generally speaking, if the tea is called “Hot [Flavor]” it is just powder, but if it is “[Flavor] Tea” it will be flavored black tea and will be caffeinated.